klolani/infra2020/README.md

   * S3 Bucket
     - Serve as a terraform backend to store our terraform state files

+**Write Terraform code which will:**
+    - Create users and groups
+    - Assign users to the groups
+    - Create roles for each group (users should be able to assume them); you do not have to assign any policies to the roles.

+**Terraform code Layout**
     ├── Data
     │   └── self_manage_vmfa.json
     ├── Makefile